-All regular licenses shall be effective for two (2) years from the date of issue.
+All regular licenses shall be issued for a specified period not to exceed two (2) years from the date of issue.
 Renewal applications must be received by the Commission at least thirty (30) days prior to the expiration of the license.
 Upon receiving a renewal application, the Commission shall inform the applicant of his or her obligation to apply to the State Gaming Agency for renewal of his or her determination of suitability.
 Any licensee applying for renewal may continue to be employed or engaged under the expired license until the Commission takes action on the renewal application.
-Applicants for renewal shall provide updated material as requested by the Commission but shall not be required to resubmit information already available to the Commission.
+Applicants for renewal shall provide updated material as requested by the Commission on the appropriate renewal forms but, at the discretion of the Commission, may not be required to resubmit information already available to the Commission.
 Additional background investigations may be performed at the discretion of the Commission.
 Updated criminal history checks are required.

 Prior to renewing a license, the Commission shall forward to the State Gaming Agency copies of the renewal application and related documents.
-With respect to gaming facilities, the Commission shall provide verification to the State Gaming Agency that the it has reviewed and, if appropriate, renewed a gaming facility's license.
+With respect to gaming facilities, the Commission shall provide verification to the State Gaming Agency that it has reviewed and, if appropriate, renewed a gaming facility's license.